 __________ parents need to do more work with her at home!

 If only this class was less distracted and gave more attention to the lesson, they’d actually learn something!

 She’s at-risk … He’s ELL.

 Well, you know the _________ family … what do you expect?

 With the exception of the final two comments, I actually think the commonly heard phrases above have some merit.
 Attendance matters, kids benefit from parental support, paying attention helps, students come with gaps in their abilities, experience, and resilience.
 But each time a comment like these is made, the research says that it influences our beliefs, which in turn negatively influences our actions, and lowers our expectations of students.
 Mostly, it erodes the collective belief that what WE do in schools and classrooms has the biggest positive effect on learning.

 So, I simply challenge folks contemplating a cell phone ban to consider what will we as professionals will do differently?

 If 60% of kids with cell phones in hand are already disengaged in school, what effect will the banning of cell phones have?

 If school is already irrelevant to some students, what impact will ditching devices have?

 I’m not an expert, but I know what I believe and what I’ve seen.
-The decision to ban cell phones in schools is not an easy one or one arrived at without a great deal of thought, consultation and discussion, but I think the more pressing question for schools everywhere and one we should all focus on whether we are banning devices in classrooms or not, is how to remain relevant and to how to win back our students.
+The decision to ban cell phones in schools is not an easy one or one arrived at without a great deal of thought, consultation and discussion, but I think the more pressing question for schools everywhere and one we should all focus on whether we are banning devices in classrooms or not, is how to remain relevant and win back our students.